-Cotton producers are making greater use of Dual/Dual Magnum (s-metolachlor) or Warrant (acetochlor) herbicide, and if replanting to grain sorghum, then safened sorghum seed (Concep III, many others) can be planted directly into the treated soil with little risk of sorghum injury.
-Growers need to consider the potential cost per acre of this treatment (and agronomically sound seeding densities may minimize the cost) and the advantages that Dual or Warrant may offer.
-Planting sorghum on Staple ground is simply not recommended.
+Cotton producers are making greater use of Dual/Dual Magnum (s-metolachlor; numerous generic brands) or Warrant (acetochlor; several generic brands) herbicide, and if replanting to grain sorghum, then safened sorghum seed (Concep III, many others) can be planted directly into the treated soil with little risk of sorghum injury.
+Growers need to consider the potential cost per acre of this treatment (and agronomically sound seeding rates may minimize the cost) and the advantages that Dual or Warrant may offer.
+Planting sorghum on Staple (pyrithiobac sodium) ground is simply not recommended.
 The Staple label even excludes sorghum planting the year after Staple application, and injury is known to have occurred.
 Staple is moderately mobile in the soil according to Dr. Wayne Keeling, Texas A&M AgriLife Research weed scientist, Lubbock.

 The Staple label notes sulfonylurea tolerant soybean (STS) can be planted 30 days after Staple application.
 Supply of group IV STS soybeans in the South Plains is more common than years past when seed needed to be ordered (see more info in the soybean section below).
-Dr. Brent Bean, formerly Texas A&M AgriLife Extension Service, Amarillo, has previously tested STS soybean tolerance to several commonly used sulfonylurea herbicides (different chemical family than Staple, but cross tolerance is good) at densities up to 4X.
-Only one herbicide gave any noticeable injury in two years.
+Dr. Brent Bean, formerly Texas A&M AgriLife Extension Service, Amarillo, has previously tested STS soybean tolerance to several commonly used sulfonylurea herbicides (different chemical family than Staple, but cross tolerance is good) at rates up to 4X.
+Only one of several herbicides gave any noticeable injury in two years.
 When wheat prices are strong, wheat is an option for Staple-treated ground (four-month rotation restriction).